gaoxingliang/tracing-research/README.md

 and different kinds of agents:
 - jmx-base (provided base class for jvm style agents which want to scrape jmx metrics)
-- sql-trace (scrape the jdbc stuff when a jvm using jdbc)
+- sql-java (scrape the jdbc stuff when a jvm using jdbc)
 - kafka-trace (scrape the Kafka broker processes based on jmx-base)
 - kafka-java (scrape when a jvm using kafka library)
 - http-java (scrape when a jvm using http)